licinio75/amonkeys/README.md

 6. Deploy to EC2: Once the JAR is uploaded, SSH into the EC2 instance and transfer the JAR file from S3 to the instance.
 Finally, run the application on EC2.

 3. GitHub Secrets Configuration
 Ensure that you store your sensitive information in GitHub Secrets to avoid exposing it in the workflow configuration.
-For example:

 [Using Secrets in GitHub Actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions)

+   You must create these secrets variables:

   - ##AWS_ACCESS_KEY_ID
   - ##AWS_SECRET_ACCESS_KEY
    Description: These keys are used to access AWS services such as DynamoDB or SQS.